marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

 ### Amazon Galcier

-- max filesize is 40TB
+- max file size is 40TB
 - Glacier Vault lock to avoid archive to be changed / modified

 ### EBS